 Cucurbit yellow stunting disorder virus (CYSDV) is a species of the Crinivirus genus, one of three genera of the Closteroviridae family (Martelli et al., 2005).
 CYSDV isolates can be divided into two distinct groups.
-One group contains isolates from Spain, Lebanon, Jordan, Turkey and North America and the other of isolates from Saudi Arabia.
+One group contains contains the so-called Western isolates from Spain, Lebanon, Jordan, Turkey, North America and Central America.
+The other group are the Eastern isolates from Saudi Arabia and Sudan (Rubio et al., 2001; Yakoubi et al., 2007; Mohammed et al., 2014).
 Nucleotide identity between isolates of the same group is greater than 99%, whereas identity between groups is about 90% (Rubio et al., 1999).

 DescriptionTop of page